ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 |

+6- Now we will add ids for all nodes and edges.
-6- Select the node layer and then click on the field calculator tool.
-Check the update existing field box and select id.
-Add the row number to the expression field and click ok.
+Select the node layer and then click on the `Field calculator` tool.
+Check the `Update existing field` box and select `id` in the dropdown menu.
+Add `@row_number` to the `expression field`` and click `Ok`.

 |

  .. image:: images/graph_generation/field_calculator.png
-    :height: 300px
+    :height: 400px
-    :width: 400px
+    :width: 600px
     :align: center

 |

 This will generate ids for each node.
-To verify that the ids have been generate right click on the node layer and open the attribute table.
+To verify that the ids have been generated, right click on the node layer and select `Open attribute table`.
+This will display the current attributes associated with the node layer.

-Follow this same process for the edges but be sure to increase the row number by the number of nodes.
+Follow the same process for the edges but swap the `@row_number` for `@row_number + <number_of_nodes>`.

+7- Now that we have our node and edge layers with IDs, we can associate node IDs with edge IDs.

-7- Select Database -> DB manager -> expand virtual layers -> expand project layers and open up the SQL window.
-In the sql window load in node connector script.
-This script associates the start and end node ids with an edge.
-Execute the script and load in the new layer.
+Select `Database -> DB manager`.
+Expand `Virtual layers` and expand `Project layers`.
+Open up the SQL window.
+In the SQL window load in the association script by selecting `Load File`.
+Execute the script.
+Load the new layer by checking the `Load as new layer` box and clicking `Load`.
+This layer will be refered to as connected edges.

 |

  .. image:: images/graph_generation/sql_script.png
-    :height: 300px
+    :height: 400px
-    :width: 400px
+    :width: 600px
     :align: center

 |

-8- Right click on the nodes layer -> Export -> Save Feature As.
-Set the format to geojson and verify the coordinate reference system is correct.
-Click OK.
+8- We are now ready to export the node and edge layer as geojson files.
+Right click on the nodes layer and select `Export -> Save Feature As`.
+Set the format to geojson and verify the coordinate reference system is set to `WGS 84/ Pseudo-Mercator`.

 |